Windows

 • L1: Solid panels

-On L1 properties there are solid panels on front, porch and garden elevations.
+On L1 (4-bed) properties there are solid panels on front, porch and garden elevations.
 These should be coloured RAL 7042 Traffic grey.

 • T2Y: Solid panels

-On T2Y properties the back elevation has a long vertical pane of glass on the first floor (master bedroom).
-This should be a clear pane of glass or Styppolyte – not white as this changes the appearance of the estate too much.
+On T2Y (3-bed) properties the back elevation has a long vertical pane of glass on the first floor (master bedroom).
+This should be a clear pane of glass or Styppolyte – not white as this will change the appearance of the estate too much.
+A solid panel is also located next to the rear kitchen door; this should be RAL 7042 Traffic grey

 Previous